-Investors can buy bonds from brokers, banks, or directly from certain issuers.
-You can buy newly issued corporate, municipal, and agency bonds or bonds trading in the secondary market through your broker or from certain banks.
-In the secondary market, you buy bonds that are being sold at some point after issue by a previous investor.
+Investors have several options for purchasing bonds, including through brokers, banks, or directly from certain issuers.
+Newly issued corporate, municipal, and agency bonds, as well as bonds available in the secondary market, can be bought through a broker or some banks.
+In the secondary market, bonds are sold by previous investors after their initial issuance.

 How does Bond trading work?

-Companies and other organizations may issue bonds when they need to raise capital to support ongoing operations, fund new projects, or restructure existing debt.
+Companies and other organizations may issue bonds to raise capital for various purposes, such as supporting ongoing operations, funding new projects, or restructuring existing debt.

-What’s more, companies may raise more money through a bond offering and can deduct interest payments on their tax returns.
-But bonds are debts that must be repaid.
-Too much debt can be a significant drag on a company’s success.
+Companies often prefer raising capital through bond offerings, as they can deduct interest payments on their tax returns.
+However, bonds represent debt that must be repaid, and excessive debt can hinder a company’s success.

-Most already-issued bonds are traded over-the-counter (OTC), a term that means over the phone or by computer.
-Bond dealers across the country are connected via electronic display terminals that give them the latest price information.
-A broker buying a bond tries to find the dealer offering the best price and calls to negotiate a trade.
+Most bonds already in circulation are traded over-the-counter (OTC), meaning transactions occur by phone or computer.
+Bond dealers are connected via electronic terminals that provide up-to-date price information.
+Brokers work to find the best price by negotiating trades with dealers.

 How are Bonds priced?